keraton/java-java-java-tuto/Testing.md

 ## Integration Test

+### Test third party

+* Test the use of third party API (Library, Url, database, BOM, etc.)
+* The objective is to make sure that the evolution of the API doesn't break the code.
+* Can be limited to the happy path and some edge case.

+### Test Spring Configuration

 * Testing that all configuration, and classes are colaborated correctly.
 * Can be limited to the happy path and some edge case.

 ## Excercice

-* Test third party call using WireMock
+* Test third party API call using WireMock and Spring Runner
-* Run Wiremock with ClassRule

 ## Tools

 * Junit
-* Spring Test
+* Spring Runner
 * Wiremock

 ## Acceptance test

 * Highest confidence
-* But expensive and hard to maintain.
+* But expensive and hard to maintain
-* To validate the critical path.
+* To validate the critical path
+* Use Mock mvc if need to test directly in controller
+* Use Application Server if we want to test also the code before controller such as Filter

 ## Excercice

-* Test integral application with SpringBoot and MockMvc
+* Test integral application with SpringBoot + MockMvc
+* Test integral application with SpringBoot + Application Server

+## Another type of test

-## BDD
+### BDD

-* Behavior Driven Development.
+* Behavior Driven Development
-* Write a test in a language understandable by non dev person.
+* Write a test in a language understandable by non DEV person
 * Colaboration between product, Dev and Tester
-* Use Cucumber for JVM.
+* Use Cucumber for JVM

+### Smoke Test

+* Test if the application doesn't break in the production environment
+* Limited to the critical path